-You have requested access to a copy of a report prepared by PricewaterhouseCoopers LLP ('PwC') on Barry Callebaut Sourcing AG's Forever Chocolate Progress Report 2020/21 (the 'report') for the year-ended 31 August 2021.
-Barry Callebaut Sourcing AG, to whom the report is addressed, has confirmed that a copy of the report may be provided to you.
-PwC has consented to release of the report to you on conditions listed below, which you have accepted:
+You have requested access to a copy of a report prepared by PricewaterhouseCoopers LLP ("PwC") on Barry Callebaut AG's Forever Chocolate table of key performance indicators (the "report").
+Barry Callebaut AG, to whom the report is addressed, has confirmed that a copy of the report may be provided to you.
+PwC has consented to release of the report to you on condition that you accept and agree to the terms below.

-By clicking on the 'I ACCEPT' button below, you confirm the following:

-I accept and agree for and on behalf of myself and the entity I represent (each a "recipient") that:
+By clicking on the "I accept" button upon opening this document, you confirmed the following: I accept and agree for and on behalf of myself and the entity I represent (each a "recipient") that:

-- 1. PwC accepts no liability (including liability for negligence) to each recipient in relation to PwC's report.
+- 1. PwC accepts no liability (including liability for negligence) to each recipient in relation to PwC's work or its assurance report.
 The report is provided to each recipient for information purposes only.
 If a recipient relies on PwC's report, it does so entirely at its own risk; - 2.
-No recipient will-bring a claim against PwC which relates to the access to the report by a recipient; - 3.
+No recipient will bring a claim against PwC which relates to the access to the report by a recipient; - 3.
 Neither PwC's report, nor information obtained from it, may be made available to anyone else without PwC's prior written consent, except where required by law or regulation; - 4.
-PwC's report was prepared with Barry Callebaut Sourcing AG's interests in mind.
+PwC's report was prepared with Barry Callebaut AG's interests in mind.
 It was not prepared with any recipient's interests in mind or for its use.
 PwC's report is not a substitute for any enquiries that a recipient should make.
-PwC's report is based on historical information.
-Any projection of such information or PwC's opinion or views thereon to future periods is subject to the risk that changes may occur after the report is issued.
-For these reasons, such projection of information to future periods would be inappropriate; - 5.
-Any explanations that PwC may provide to any recipient in relation to the report are given on the same bases as those relating to the provision of the report itself. - 6.
+PwC's assurance report is based on historical information for the year ended 31 August 2022.
+Any projection of such information or PwC's opinion thereon to future periods would be inappropriate; - 5.
+Any explanations that PwC may provide to any recipient in relation to the report are given on the same bases as those relating to the provision of the report itself; - 6.
 PwC will be entitled to the benefit of and to enforce these terms; and - 7.
 These terms and any dispute arising from them, whether contractual or non-contractual, are subject to English law and the exclusive jurisdiction of English courts.